 Swimming and Water Safety at Copley

 Please find below our most recent annual report on the success of swimming lessons in Year 5.
 Owing to the school closures because of the COVID-19 pandemic, Year 5 pupils did not complete their swimming programme in 2019-2020.
-Swimming lessons for both Year 5 and Year 6 took place during the Summer Term 2021 and again during the Summer Term 2022 so that all cohorts will have had an opportunity to participate in swimming lessons.
+Swimming lessons for both Year 5 and Year 6 took place during the Summer Term 2021 and again during the Summer Term 2022 so that all cohorts had an opportunity to participate in swimming lessons.
 Due to a number of reasons, a group of pupils did not attend the swimming sessions when the assessment took place.